 Undaunted, early men (and women to a much lesser degree) of science brought the natural universe into the conversation.
 Over the centuries, as we evolved in our thinking about religion, science, mathematics and art, so did our approach to healing pain and suffering.
 We slowly transformed our treatment protocols from prayer and negotiation to action.
 And as we did so, our tools evolved in parallel.
 We slowly transformed our study of illness by first rethinking how we observed wellness disease.
 Great visionaries and gifted artists such as Leonardo da Vinci, Michelangelo, Andreas Vesalius and others began to view the human body as works of art and illustrated every aspect of our anatomy.
 What followed was truly extraordinary.
 Their disciples, armed with this new knowledge, began to probe, explore and dissect the human body, both in the healthy and sick condition.
 They quietly observed, touched, listened and compared healthy and unhealthy specimens, taking careful notes.
 Healing was transforming from a very rudimentary science into an art form.
 And as we did so over the next few centuries, our knowledge and understanding of diseases and hopeful cures — just as our blades and probes — became sharper.

 The curation of this collection of medical and surgical antiques represents a personal exploration into the evolution of the art that has brought us to the modern era of medicine.
 It is a beautiful journey and one I am pleased to share.
-Throughout this website, I have taken the liberty of including certain anecdotes which bring to life some of the instruments which were used in an attempt to help people.
+Throughout this website, I have taken the liberty of including certain anecdotes that bring to life some of the instruments that were used in an attempt to help people.
 As you will see, this often did not work out as planned.
 These stories reflect the knowledge at the time and give hope to all those interested in furthering the art of medicine that we continue on the same journey that started so long ago—the desire to understand disease and to help mankind.